Places to Visit

 - Leigh Library and Library Gardens - A much loved building in the Town, built originally as the Rectory in 1838 with the walled Library Gardens enhancing the building with its small play area for youngsters, beautiful and characteristic trees and Garden for the Blind.

-- Leigh Old Town - A traditional fishing village dated from medieval times, visit the famous cockle sheds for deliciously fresh seafood, look out for the Endeavour, one of the little Dunkirk ships, take in the beautiful estuary views and explore the cobbled streets.
+- Leigh Old Town - A traditional fishing village dated from medieval times.
+Visit the famous cockle sheds for deliciously fresh seafood, check out Leigh Sea Food for more information.
+Look out for the Endeavour, one of the little Dunkirk ships, take in the beautiful estuary views and explore the cobbled streets.
 In the evening there is an excellent array of pubs and restaurants with a fantastic live music scene.

 - St. Clements Church - The oldest part of the church is the circa 14th century North Aisle which resembles the inverted hull of a ship and is thought to have been constructed by the old boat builders of medieval Leigh.
 Look out for the churches frequent community events.